yaswanth-12/20CYS383-Java-Programming-Lab/Records/21CYS/CB.EN.U4CYS21089/Project.md

 ### Project Description
 1) Creating an E-Police Platform that also includes a Secure Online Crime Reporting Platform where users can register an FIR anonymously.
+To accomplish
-To accomplish this, we use VPN and Secure Messaging to mask the complainant’s IP address.
+For this, we use a VPN and Secure Messaging to mask the complainant’s IP address.
 2) The platform also delivers services such as
   - Exclusive SOS button to send an alarm to the control room in case of an emergency
   - Alerts/Notification Messages